 The Theodosius Cistern

-This cistern is located near the Yedikule Fortress in the Fatih district of Istanbul.
-It was built during the reign of Emperor Theodosius II in the 5th century AD and is believed to have been used to supply water to the nearby palace complex.
+This cistern is located near the Basilica Cistern and was built during the reign of Emperor Theodosius II in the 5th century AD and to supply water to the nearby palace complex.
 The cistern has a rectangular shape and is supported by 32 columns.
 It is much smaller in size than the Basilica Cistern, but still contains several interesting features, such as a well-preserved section of the original roof.

 The Basilica Cistern is considered an important cultural and historical landmark in Istanbul, Turkey.
 It represents the ingenuity of Byzantine engineering and architecture, and serves as a reminder of the city’s rich history and cultural heritage.
 The cistern has also been featured in various works of literature, art, and popular culture, further cementing its significance in the city’s cultural identity.